angrybacon/infernum-wiki/markdown/chapters/01-core-mechanics/12-vendettas.md

 The initiator selects a number of Places of Power owned by the target Archfiend to be taken during the Vendetta.
 This can be between 1 and 2 Places of Powers.
-To take a Place of Power, you must have your Legion reduce the health of it to 0 in [Combat]().
+To take a Place of Power, you must have your Legion reduce the health of it to 0 in [Combat][combat].
 Destruction rituals can be used to weaken them but you will not gain control of the Place of Power unless a Legion takes it.
 Upon taking it, you will gain control of any Praetors and/or Artifacts attached to it.

 Each Place of Power captured during the Vendetta will count towards the Victory Condition, even if you did not start the Vendetta with that Place of Power